 October 2016 - Nominated for Florida's Women Hall of Fame in Tallahassee

-She and her husband, Allen, have two children and four grandchildren.
+She and her husband, Allen, have two children, four grandchildren and one great grand-daughter.